 The average new entrant has a substantial land block of 58.1ha (ranging from 20-199 hectares) and of which 60% is owned.
 The potential land base available to the new dairy farmers is extensive with an expected average stocking rate of 1.73 LU/ha, withstanding 71 cows.
-The predicted production expected by the new entrant businesses is 654kg MS/ha (fat plus protein kg) and an average milk yield of 4.954kg per cow.
-Almost 40% of new entrants have existing loan commitments while seventy-nine percent are hoping to secure loan finance as they develop their dairy farm, within a projected full setup investment cost of 6190.114 or 62.677/cow.
-The average new entrant farmer expects to produce an average of 352.360 litres of milk at an average production cost of 6190.114 or 61.014 milk price and a further 61.014 from sales of dairy stock).
-The expected profitability of a new entrant dairy farms is 61.014 equivalent to 61.014 and 61.014 milk price and 61.014 equivalent to 61.014 and 61.014 milk price and 61.014 milk
+The predicted production expected by the new entrant businesses is 654kg MS/ha (fat plus protein kg) and an average milk yield of 4,954kg per cow.
+Almost 40% of new entrants have existing loan commitments while seventy-nine percent are hoping to secure loan finance as they develop their dairy farm, within a projected full set-up investment cost of €190,114 or €2,677/cow.
+The average new entrant farmer expects to produce an average of 352,360 litres of milk at an average production cost of 25 c/l and an average gross output of 30 c/l (including a 27 c/l milk price and a further 3c/l from sales of dairy stock).
+The expected profitability of a new entrant dairy farms is 5 c/l, equivalent to €428/ha and \in 248/cow.

-3.2.
 GIS mapping and regional distribution

-The majority of new dairy farms (80%) are located in the south of Ireland (Figure 1).
+The majority of new dairy farms (80%) are located in the south of Ireland (Figures 1, 2 & 3).
 Figure 1 demonstrates the density distribution of new entrant dairy businesses in comparison to the density of specialist dairy farms in Ireland by their respective county and region.

-While region has no effect on the expected total level of capital investment required, the level of borrowings required to finance expansion was lowest in SW (€62,831) and highest in SE

-(€106,092) while BMW was intermediate (€91,854).
+In addition, figures 2 and 3 highlight the new entrant distribution in contrast to the density of both dairy and cattle populations, respectively.
+The effect of region on the characteristics, resources and expectations of new entrants is outlined in Table 3.
+Region has no effect on the size of the farm or the level of experience of applicants.
+Similarly, total SFP and other grant receipts are comparable for all regions; however, the value of existing owned stock is lower in the SW (\leq 45,405) when compared to the BMW and SE regions (\in 73,513 and \in 69,397 respectively).
+While region has no effect on the expected total level of capital investment required, the level of borrowings required to finance expansion was lowest in SW (\leq 62,831) and highest in SE (\in 106,092) while BMW was intermediate (\in 91,854).
 Region had no significant effect on production (planned herd size, stocking rate or the level of milk production per cow) and financial (net profit per litre and per hectare) expectations.

-Figure 1.
-Regional distribution (South East, South West and Border Midlands and West) of new entrant farmers in contrast to the national proportion of specialist dairy farms in Ireland

-3.3.
 The effect of age